- ASSOCIATE PROFESSOR Oncological Sciences

 Summary of Current Research

-Finally, our long-term goal is to understand the chromatin changes that take place at the molecular level during the transformation process of 'normal cells' to 'cancer cells'.
-Recently, we have uncovered a critical role for histone variants in the progression of malignant melanoma.
+Our long-term goal is to understand the chromatin changes that take place at the molecular level during the transformation process of 'normal cells' to 'cancer cells' and during the reprogramming of somatic cells to stem cells.

 Gaspar-Maia A, Qadeer ZA, Hasson D, Ratnakumar K, Adrian Leu N, Leroy G, Liu S, Costanzi C, Valle-Garcia D, Schaniel C, Lemischka I, Garcia B, Pehrson JR, Bernstein E. MacroH2A histone variants act as a barrier upon reprogramming towards pluripotency.
 Nature communications 2013 Mar; 4.